 Streambank stabilization efforts are currently being concentrated in three high priority watersheds, the Big Blue and Little Blue Rivers above Tuttle Creek Lake, the Delaware River above Perry Lake, and the Cottonwood and Neosho Rivers above John Redmond Reservoir.
 Past efforts have included implementation projects across the state, including within the Smoky Hill-Saline watershed.
-In 2016, 7 streambank sites were completed.
-In 2017, 13 projects were completed, and in 2018, 33 new projects have been started with completion scheduled for later this year.
-It is estimated the streambank stabilization projects implemented to date will prevent nearly 875,000 tons of sediment from entering the associated downstream reservoirs each year.
+It is estimated the streambank stabilization projects implemented to date will prevent just over 880,000 tons of sediment from entering the associated downstream reservoirs each year.

 The Story Map to the left helps to explain the efforts and projects within the State of Kansas through an interactive map.
 It highlights key facts and components of streambank stabilization projects, including an explanation of the approach and process developed by the state inter-agency streambank team.